junxit/us-congress-bills-112/bill.md

 - **(a)** *By Attorney General* Not later than 1 year after the date of enactment of this Act, and every subsequent year thereafter, the Attorney General shall transmit a report identifying States or political subdivisions that have used eminent domain in violation of this Act to the Chairman and Ranking Member of the Committee on the Judiciary of the House of Representatives and to the Chairman and Ranking Member of the Committee on the Judiciary of the Senate.
 The report shall—
   - **(1)** identify all private rights of action brought as a result of a State’s or political subdivision’s violation of this Act;
   - **(2)** identify all violations reported by property owners and tenants under section 5(c) of this Act;
+  - **(3)** identify the percentage of minority residents compared to the surrounding nonminority residents and the median incomes of those impacted by a violation of this Act;
-  - **(3)** identify all lawsuits brought by the Attorney General under section 5(d) of this Act;
+  - **(4)** identify all lawsuits brought by the Attorney General under section 5(d) of this Act;
-  - **(4)** identify all States or political subdivisions that have lost Federal economic development funds as a result of a violation of this Act, as well as describe the type and amount of Federal economic development funds lost in each State or political subdivision and the Agency that is responsible for withholding such funds; and
+  - **(5)** identify all States or political subdivisions that have lost Federal economic development funds as a result of a violation of this Act, as well as describe the type and amount of Federal economic development funds lost in each State or political subdivision and the Agency that is responsible for withholding such funds; and
-  - **(5)** discuss all instances in which a State or political subdivision has cured a violation as described in section 2(c) of this Act.
+  - **(6)** discuss all instances in which a State or political subdivision has cured a violation as described in section 2(c) of this Act.
 - **(b)** *Duty of States* Each State and local authority that is subject to a private right of action under this Act shall have the duty to report to the Attorney General such information with respect to such State and local authorities as the Attorney General needs to make the report required under subsection (a).

 ## § 8.
 Sense of Congress regarding rural America